 - 3.1 On 18th September 2018 Cabinet approved a consultation exercise on proposals to make the Council's provision of playing fields, outdoor sports facilities and parks pavilions more financially sustainable moving forward. - 3.2 The provision of these facilities is recognised as playing an important contributory part in helping to achieve healthy lifestyles and better levels of physical and mental wellbeing for the County Borough's residents.
-The Council promotes and subsidises a range of measures intended to support and increase levels of participation in sport and physical activity.
+The Council promotes and subsidises a range of measures intended to support and increase levels of participation in sport and physical activity. - 3.3 The Council currently oversees 39 playing fields excluding areas that have already undertaken CAT and 40 pavilions, the majority of which are in a poor

-- 3.3 The Council currently oversees 39 playing fields excluding areas that have already undertaken CAT transfer and 40 pavilions the majority of which are in a poor state of repair.
-A list of pavilions and playing fields which are managed by the Parks Department has been included in Appendix A. - 3.4 Historically the Council has charged a fixed hire fee for any formal hire of its outdoor sports facilities (excluding bowls).
-However, these fees do not go anywhere near covering the cost associated with providing and maintaining these facilities.
-The level of subsidy the Council offers will vary depending on the nature of the users (senior or junior) and the type of sport (for example, rugby, football, cricket, bowls).
-Additionally the quality of the facilities provided will vary to some extent based on factors such as age of asset, league requirements, drainage facilities and frequency of use. - 3.5 Many of the sites and facilities are shared by a number of clubs and organisations as well as being accessible on an informal basis to the wider community.
-In contrast some facilities are used almost exclusively by a single club or community group. - 3.6 Currently there are Medium Term Financial Strategy (MTFS) proposals relating to this area of £69,000 in 2019/20 and a further indicative £369,000 in 2020/21.
-This is in addition to other historic financial cutbacks to the area of service over recent years that have reduced levels of service in some cases and overall resilience across the service.
-The level of savings required to meet the MTFS may require other measures in addition to the introduction of full cost recovery, for example, rationalisation of Council funded children's play areas, and reduced frequency or coverage of open space grass maintenance which also formed part of the public consultation. - 3.7 The Council established a £1 million Sports Pavilion Fund in February 2014 to encourage sports clubs to self-manage sports pavilions and improve the condition of assets.
-The users under the terms of their respective completed leases are responsible for the maintenance and repair of buildings and the payment of running costs.
-Users would then be able to take control of any repairs and maintenance, in line with their needs and expectations.
-This approach was approved by Council when the total legacy of repair for sports pavilions was estimated to be £3.85 million.
-The Corporate Director Communities wrote to community groups and sports clubs on 16 October 2015 outlining the Council's Community Asset Transfer (CAT) policy, assets available for transfer, timescales and inviting expressions of interest in transferring Council assets which included sports pavilions and playing fields.
+- state of repair.
+A list of pavilions and playing fields which are managed by the Parks Department has been included in Appendix A. - 3.4 Historically the Council has charged a fixed hire fee for any formal hire of its outdoor sports facilities (excluding bowls facilities).
+However, these fees do not cover the cost associated with providing and maintaining these facilities.
+The level of subsidy the Council offers will vary depending on the nature of the users (senior or junior level) and the type of sport (for example, rugby, football, cricket, bowls).
+Additionally the quality of the facilities provided will vary to some extent based on factors such as the age of the asset, the requirements of the overseeing sports body and/or league, drainage facilities and frequency of use. - 3.5 Many of the facilities are shared by a number of clubs and community groups as well as being accessible on an informal basis to the wider community.
+In contrast some facilities are used almost exclusively by a single club or community group.
+A number of bowls clubs already occupy their sports facilities under leases granted to them by the Council previously.
+These existing leases will require further review. - 3.6 Currently there are Medium Term Financial Strategy (MTFS) proposals relating to this area of £69,000 in 2019-20 and a further indicative £369,000 in 2020-21.
+This is in addition to other historic financial cutbacks to the area of service over recent years that has reduced levels of service in some cases and overall resilience across the service.
+The level of savings required to meet the MTFS may require other measures in addition to the proposed introduction of full cost recovery, for example, rationalisation of Council funded children's play areas, and a reduced frequency or coverage of open space grass maintenance with both these elements of the service also forming part of the public consultation. - 3.7 The Council established a £1 million Sports Pavilion Fund in February 2014 to encourage sports clubs to self-manage sports pavilions and to improve the condition of such assets by taking a lease of such facilities.
+Users would be able to take control of any repairs and maintenance and they would under the terms of their respective completed lease become responsible for the maintenance and repair of buildings and also for the payment of running costs, in line with their needs and expectations.
+This approach was approved by Council when the total legacy of repair for sports pavilions was estimated to be £3.85 million. - 3.8 The Corporate Director Communities wrote to community groups and sports clubs on 16 October 2015 outlining the Council's Community Asset Transfer (CAT) policy, assets available for transfer, timescales and inviting expressions of interest in transferring Council assets which included sports pavilions and playing fields.